ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Larry Robinson - ARRIS International Plc

 No. I would agree with Bruce's comments.
-Not a lot of change, I would say, we continue from a supplier perspective to be engaged with the major memory providers to ensure one continuity of supply that we have visibility of that which we do and just continue to manage I'll say on most daily basis understanding what the economics look like, but no real notable change from our discussion up in New York.
+Not a lot of change, I would say, we continue from a supplier perspective to be engaged with the major memory providers to ensure on continuity of supply that we have visibility of that which we do and just continue to manage I'll say on most daily basis understanding what the economics look like, but no real notable change from our discussion up in New York.

 Bruce William McClelland - ARRIS International Plc